Raphael-Boichot/SGTE-ThermDoc-database/README.md

 ![](/Images/Scripting_3.png)

 The script will:
 - detect any lacking field / inconsistency and report it in the **[./Codes/Service_folder/Error_outputs/](/Codes/Service_folder/Error_outputs)** folder.
-The original database contains lots of missinge titles, this is normal.
+The original database contains lots of missing titles, this is normal seing the sometimes improbable sources.
 Any other lacking field should be fixed soon;
 - detect any issue in the "cle" field containing elements.
 Indeed, the elements list does not always end by / which slows down the search.
 It also adds a starting / to each "cle" to fasten search for multinaries;
 - sort and copy by descending year all entries of the original database to the working database;
 - remove the accents from European names/titles.